rust-lang/rust/src/doc/trpl/the-stack-and-the-heap.md

 stack frame.
 It grows upward, the more functions we call.

-There’s some important things we have to take note of here.
+There are some important things we have to take note of here.
 The numbers 0, 1, and 2 are all solely for illustrative purposes, and bear no relationship to the actual numbers the computer will actually use.
 In particular, the series of addresses are in reality going to be separated by some number of bytes that